nexadomain/oc-ashvira-admin/README.md

 * Forgotten Password (Admin)
 * other pages coming in upcoming version

+#### Dowanload
+Download this theme either from **[Github](https://github.com/nexadomain/oc-ashvira-admin)** or **[Opencart Marketplace](https://www.opencart.com/index.php?route=marketplace/extension/info&extension_id=41905)**

 #### Installation
 This theme can be easily installed using OCMOD.
-Find Installation steps in [INSTALL.md](https://github.com/nexadomain/oc-ashvira-admin/edit/main/INSTALL.md)
+Find Installation steps in [INSTALL.md](https://github.com/nexadomain/oc-ashvira-admin/blob/main/INSTALL.md)

 #### UnInstallation
 Installation of this theme is easy, **Uninstallation** too!
-Find UnInstallation steps in [UNINSTALL.md](https://github.com/nexadomain/oc-ashvira-admin/edit/main/UNINSTALL.md)
+Find Uninstallation steps in [UNINSTALL.md](https://github.com/nexadomain/oc-ashvira-admin/blob/main/UNINSTALL.md)

 #### Support
 Our support team respond you within 24 working Hours.
-You can send us email On nexadomain@gmail.com .
+You can send us email at nexadomain@gmail.com .
 We will try to respond you as early as possible.

+#### Suggestion & Review
+We need reviews and suggestions constantly to improve our products and ourself.
+You can send us suggestions & review at nexadomain@gmail.com .
+We will try to respond as early as possible.

 #### Note
-Currently, this Theme is in Development Mode.
+Currently, this Theme is in *Development Mode*.
 We are building great Administrative Panel for Opencart, this will take some time.
 With each new version, we are adding new features.